The mass of the exo-Venus Gliese 12 b, as revealed by HARPS-N, ESPRESSO, and CARMENES: Discussion

 \subsection{Interior composition modelling}

-Having a planetary mass and radius for Gliese 12\,b, we calculate a mean bulk density of $7.0^{+2.3}_{-2.1}\,\mathrm{g\,cm^{-3}}$, suggesting it is ever so slightly denser than Earth and Venus.
+Having a planetary mass and radius for Gliese 12\,b, we calculated a mean bulk density of $6.4 \pm 2.4\,\mathrm{g\,cm^{-3}}$, suggesting it is ever so slightly denser than Earth and Venus.
 We can also model the possible interior compositions for this small planet.
-For this purpose, we use the publicly available interior modelling code \texttt{plaNETic}\footnote{\url{https://github.com/joannegger/plaNETic}} \citep{Egger2024}.
-This framework utilises a neural network that was trained on the \texttt{BICEPS} forward model \citep{Haldemann2024}.
-This was combined with a full grid accept-reject sampling scheme. \texttt{plaNETic} has been shown to be fast as well as reliable when characterising the possible interior compositions of small planets.
+For this purpose, we used the publicly available interior modelling code \texttt{plaNETic}\footnote{\url{https://github.com/joannegger/plaNETic}} \citep{Egger2024}.
+This framework utilises a neural network that was trained on the \texttt{BICEPS} forward model \citep{Haldemann2024}, combined with a full grid accept-reject sampling scheme. \texttt{plaNETic} has been shown to be fast as well as reliable when characterising the possible interior compositions of small planets.

-Within \texttt{plaNETic}, a planet can have up to three layers: an inner core made of iron (Fe) and sulphur (S), a rocky mantle composed of oxidised silicon (Si), magnesium (Mg) and Fe, and a volatile layer uniformly mixed between water and pure hydrogen-helium.
+Within \texttt{plaNETic}, a planet can have up to three layers: an inner core made of iron (Fe) and sulphur (S), a rocky mantle composed of oxidised silicon (Si), magnesium (Mg), and Fe, and a volatile layer uniformly mixed between water and pure hydrogen-helium.
 It thus does not have a separate water layer.

-We assume in the model that the planet formed outside the ice line and all water was thus accreted in the form of ice \citep[see ][ for more detail]{Egger2024}.
-Considering the current equilibrium temperature of Gliese 12b and assuming some form of migration during planet formation and evolution, this is a reasonable assumption to make.
+We assumed in the model that the planet formed outside the ice line since a H/He envelope as expected from a formation within the ice line would not be stable against evaporation as shown in Section~\ref{sec:atmo_loss} and all water was thus accreted in the form of ice \citep[see ][ for more detail]{Egger2024}.
+Although we cannot rule out the possibility of an in-situ formation, we model the interior of Gliese 12\,b based on the above assumption as a demonstration.
+Since Gliese 12\,b is either a bare core planet or has a high mean molecular weight envelope, we model this planet with the water-rich prior in \texttt{plaNETic}.